alrashedf/WideAwake/README.md

 ## Welcome to WideAwake: the 'physical' mouse jitter webpage

 WideAwake is a webpage designed for smartphones.
 The webpage generates patterns on the screen designed to fool the mouse sensor (red LED sensors at least) that the mouse is moving.
-By placing the mouse on top of the screen displaying the webpage, the mouse pointer will gitter after a few seconds (sometimes a minute) and
+By placing the mouse on top of the screen displaying the webpage, the mouse pointer will gitter after a few seconds (sometimes a minute).

 ![Mouse on Screen](https://alrashedf.github.io/WideAwake/mouseonscreen.jpg)

 ### How to use it